monticelli-ricardo/BINFO_FCE-9_Alumni_Management_app/README.md

       1.- The user looks for the student using the operation `Check Student`.

-      2.- The user provides a name and submit its with the function `checkStudent(studentName)` via API GET method.
+      2.- The user provides a name and submit its with the function _'checkStudent()'_ via API GET method.

-      3.- The system searches in the DB for all the students with `student.name` similar to value `studentName` and returns them in a table displayed in screen.
+      3.- The system searches in the DB for all the students with `student.name` similar to the user provided value and returns them in a table displayed in screen.

       4.- The user navigates the table for the concerned the student and clicks on the delete button that will trigger the function: `deleteStudent(id)` via API DELETE method.